Feature #1597

 The changes are available on branch 1597-use-GFilename-in-CTAresponse-components

-#25 Updated by Knödlseder Jürgen almost 9 years ago
+#25 Updated by Knödlseder Jürgen about 9 years ago

 Mayer Michael wrote: